gd-programming/gd.docs/docs/topics/levelstring_encoding_decoding.md

 ## Encoding
 To encode a level you take first the level string and `compress()` it, afterwards you need to encode the resulting byte sequence with Base64 encoding.

-If you are encoding an official level and want to put it in `LevelData.plist`, you need to compress the string at only level 6, replace the first 10 bytes to `\x1f\x8b\x08\x00\x00\x00\x00\x00\x00\x03` after compressing, then remove `H4sIAAAAAAAAA` in the beginning of the base64 encoded string. (actually the game itself has hardcoded values to verify the string length, so the best way to replace levels is using a hack)
+If you are encoding an official level and want to put it in `LevelData.plist`, you need to remove the first 13 characters in the beginning of the base64 encoded string.

 <!-- tabs:start -->